 Big Bend is a hiker's paradise containing the largest expanse of roadless public lands in Texas.
 More than 150 miles of trails offer opportunities for day hikes or backpacking trips.
 Elevations range from 1,800 feet along the Rio Grande to 7,832 feet on Emory Peak in the Chisos Mountains.
 Elevation changes produce an exceptional variety of plants, animals, and scenic vistas.
 Generally, hikers can expect a 20°F temperature difference between low and high elevation hiking areas.

-To protect the solitude and serenity of Big Bend's trails, groups larger than 30 persons must split into smaller groups.
+To protect the solitude and serenity of Big Bend's trails, groups larger than 30 persons must split up and hike different trails.

 Desert trails range from short, easy nature walks to multi-day treks marked only by rock cairns, if at all.
 Remote routes provide a wilderness adventure for experienced hikers where silence and solitude are key protected resources.